jjmojojjmojo/jira-autoprint/docs/print_service_tech.rst

 pycups:
     A library that wraps the CUPS C API.
 It's quite mature and Pythonic.
 It comes to us from Red Hat, and has been in use in Red Hat Linux for many years.

+colander:
+    Schema library that comes from the Pylons project.
+Light-weight, good test coverage, and easy to use.
+Used to allow Renderers to explicitly state what sort of information they need, and provide a standard validation procedure.

 Configuration
 -------------